 Also, never install software when the backup is in progress as it might affect the backup or to the least if you end up installing malware.
 The data you are backing up will also be infected.
 So, avoid software updates and installation when the backup is in progress.

 So, what are you thinking?
 Or waiting for?
-Use these tips and Systweak Anti-Malware to stay protected from attacks that you think don’t exist.
+Use these tips or simply rely on Kaspersky Total Security to stay protected from attacks that you think don’t exist.
 We hope you found the information helpful and will keep the tips in mind to stay protected from ransomware.
-Do leave us a comment to share your thoughts.
+Do leave us a comment to share your thoughts!